TioHaidarHanif/Draft-Tugas-Akhir/progress.md

 #### Routes Created
 - Added authentication routes for register, login, logout

+#### Middleware Created
+- Created `CheckRole` middleware for role-based authorization
+  - Supports role-based access control for `admin`, `disposisi`, and `student` users
+  - Returns appropriate JSON responses for unauthorized (401) and forbidden (403) requests
+  - Tested with various scenarios using `RoleMiddlewareTest`

 #### Tests Created
 - Created `AuthTest` to test authentication functionality
+- Created `RoleMiddlewareTest` to test role-based access control

 ### Design Decisions
 1. Used UUIDs for primary keys on key entities (tickets, notifications) for security and scalability